faceleg/pagesofinterest.net/_posts/2024-02-10-organisational-debt.md

 Organisational debt is pernicious, building up over time.

-## What causes organisational debt?
+## What causes drganisational debt?

 It is common for companies to shift priorities.
 Sometimes this happens gradually, sometimes all at once.
 In either case, organisational debt builds up every time we change our priority without reviewing and possibly changing how the company is organised.
 Here is a rather contrived example showing how it can build up: